sabdulki/pipex/Readme.md

 Please note: `This compilation expects only one pipe.`

-If you want to use two or more pipes please go down the page to the [Multiple pipes]("#multiple-pipes")
+If you want to use two or more pipes please see below.
+[Multiple pipes]("#multiple-pipes")

 <!-- If you do not have `cc/gcc` compiler, please install it on you PC using command-line interface like Terminal to run the project.